Lorgia García Peña

+commitment to undocumented communities and first-generation students of color.

+She is the co-founder and a board member of Freedom University Georgia and an advisory board member for the Public Humanities Initiative.
+García Peña has received various awards, including the Latin American Studies Association’s Frank Bonilla Public Intellectual Award.

 Early life and education

 García Peña grew up in the Dominican Republic until she was 12 years old, when she immigrated to the United States, joining her parents who had departed earlier for Trenton, New Jersey.
-She finished high school at 15 and, as her parents felt she was too young to go away to college, enrolled at Rutgers University.
+She finished high school at the age of 14 and, as her parents felt she was too young to go away to college, enrolled at Rutgers University.
 She subsequently earned a master's degree in Spanish and Latin American literatures and cultures from Rutgers and a master's and Ph.D. in American cultures from the University of Michigan.